brettchalupa/soy/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Demo Site

+The `./demo/` directory includes a site that can be built with Soy to test works in progress and experiment with new features.
+It intends to use as many of the features as possible with the project.

+The `bin/soy` binstub can be used to run the local repo's code, so `bin/soy build demo` will build the demo site.

 ## Supported Ruby Versions

 Soy supports the stable releases of Ruby versions, [see ruby-lang.org](https://www.ruby-lang.org/en/downloads/)